baggepinnen/MonteCarloMeasurements.jl/docs/src/examples.md

 ```

 ### Example: Solar collector energy transfer
-The following example estimates the amount of instantaneous thermal power transferred from a solar collector embedded in a concrete floor, to a water reservoir.
-The power is computed by an measuring the temperature difference, $\Delta T$, between the warm water going into the collector tank and the colder water returning.
+The following example estimates the amount of thermal power transferred from a solar collector embedded in a concrete floor, to a water reservoir.
+The power is computed by measuring the temperature difference, $\Delta T$, between the solar collectors circulating warm water going into the collector tank and the colder returning water.
 Using the mass-flow rate and the specific heat capacity of water, we can estimate the power transfer.
 No flow meter is installed, so the flow is estimated and subject to large uncertainty.
 ```@example solar
 using MonteCarloMeasurements
 using Unitful